What is a Hot Roof?

 So, what's the difference?

-A vented attic system seals off the attic from the rest of the house.
-This is achieved by spraying foam on the attic flat, creating an air barrier between the attic space and the living area.
-This barrier helps control the flow of air, keeping your living space comfortable and energy-efficient.
+A vented attic system separates the attic from the rest of the house.
+This is achieved by insulating the attic floor -- creating an air barrier between the attic space and the living area.
+This barrier helps control air movement, keeping your living space more comfortable and energy-efficient.
+For the system to work properly, soffit and ridge vents need to remain clear and functional to allow for continuous airflow.

 Want More Info on the Benefits of an Unvented Attic?

-It’s too bad that an unvented attic is called a hot roof because it is much more about having a conditioned attic that doesn’t cost you money on monthly energy bills.
+It's too bad that an unvented attic is called a "hot roof" because it's really about having a conditioned attic that helps you save on energy bills.

-If you’d like to learn more about using spray foam to create an unvented attic system for your home, give us a call at 866-900-3626 or fill out the form on our website to schedule a free in-home estimate.
+If you'd like to learn more about using spray foam to create an unvented attic system for your home, check out the Learning Center on our website.
+If you're ready to schedule a free in-home consultation, give us a call at 866-900-3626 or fill out the form on our website to get started.

 Related Articles